Reconstruction of Rough Conductivities from Boundary Measurements: Uniqueness and Reconstruction

 Now, let $\varphi \in C_c^{\infty}(\R^n)$ be such that $\varphi \equiv 1$ on $\overline{\Omega} \supset \textrm{ supp }q$.
 By \eqref{bilinear1kdelta} in Corollary \ref{multiplierbound}

 where $\omega(k) \to 0$ as $k \to \infty$.
 Therefore, it follows that

 \end{proof}

 Thus, we see that if $u_\zeta|_{\pa \Omega}$ can somehow be determined, we can recover $\widehat{q}(\xi)$ for $\xi \neq 0$ from the knowledge of $\Lambda_q$.
-Since $q$ is compactly supported, $\widehat{q}$ is continuous and thus, $\widehat{q}(0)$ can also be determined by continuity.
+Since $q$ is compactly supported, $\widehat{q}$ is real analytic on $\R^n$ by the Paley-Wiener theorem, and thus $\widehat{q}(0)$ can also be determined by continuity.
 Therefore, the goal now is to find a procedure to determine $u_\zeta|_{\pa \Omega}$.
 We will characterize $u_\zeta|_{\pa \Omega}$ as the unique solution of a certain boundary integral equation of Fredholm type.
 The method is due to Nachman \cite{nachmanrecon}.
 We will mostly follow the presentation and notation in \cite{FSU}.\\

 Let us begin by fixing some notation.
 We will use $\Omega_+$ to denote the exterior domain $\R^n \setminus \overline{\Omega}$.
-Let $\gamma: H^1_{\textrm{loc}}(\R^n) \to H^{1/2}(\pa \Omega)$ denote the usual trace operator $\gamma(u) = u|_{\pa \Omega}$.
-Similarly, we let $\gamma_{+}:H^1(\Omega_+) \to H^{1/2}(\pa \Omega)$ and $\gamma_{-}:H^1(\Omega) \to H^{1/2}$ denote the trace operators in the exterior and interior domains respectively.\\
+Let $\Tr: H^1_{\textrm{loc}}(\R^n) \to H^{1/2}(\pa \Omega)$ denote the usual trace operator $\Tr(u) = u|_{\pa \Omega}$.
+Similarly, we let $\Tr_{+}:H^1(\Omega_+) \to H^{1/2}(\pa \Omega)$ and $\Tr_{-}:H^1(\Omega) \to H^{1/2}$ denote the trace operators in the exterior and interior domains respectively.\\

 Let $K_0(x,y) = c_n|x-y|^{2-n}$ be the standard Green's function for the Laplacian.
-We know that the operator with Schwartz kernel $K_0$ (also denoted by $K_0$) maps $H^{-1}_{\textrm{comp}}(\R^n) \to H^1_{\textrm{loc}}(\R^n)$ and satisfies
+We know that the operator with Schwartz kernel $K_0$ (also denoted by $K_0$) maps $H^{-1}_{D}(\R^n) \to H^1_{\textrm{loc}}(\R^n)$ and satisfies

 Now let $\zeta \in \C^n$ be such that $\zeta \cdot \zeta = 0$ and $|\zeta| \geq 1$.
 We define an analogous operator $K_\zeta$ by